Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Grapefruit contains a chemical that can interfere with your body’s ability to break down or metabolize certain statin medications.
+Grapefruit contains natural chemical compounds that can interfere with your body’s ability to break down some (but not all) statins.
+This increases the amount of medication entering your system.

 Advertisement

-“I personally tell my folks who have had no issues with taking a statin, ‘Go ahead and eat the grapefruit, but in moderation’,” says Dr. Hazen.
-“Better they eat a low-calorie fruit — and if we find symptoms of statin intolerance, we can cross that bridge, if need be.”
+“I personally tell my patients who’ve had no issues with taking a statin, ‘Go ahead and eat the grapefruit, but in moderation,’” shares Dr. Hazen.
+“Better they eat a nutritious and low-calorie fruit — and if we find symptoms of statin intolerance, we can cross that bridge, if need be.”

 Advertisement